darthinvader/Creative-Writing/Book 1/01 Drafts/Scenes/02 - Petition in the Winter Garden.md

 *"Lattice Sight,"* Melf murmured, noticing her attention. *"Lareth sees the patterns directly.
 Useful for keeping teams from cooking themselves when the work gets hot."*

 Magic always asked for breath and discipline.
 Overreach frayed edges or made them bite back through channels never meant to carry such forces.
-She could taste it now—the copper-lightning flavor of power flowing through living flesh, the metallic tang that spoke of boundaries tested but not crossed.
+The copper-lightning flavor of power flowed through living flesh, the metallic tang speaking of boundaries tested but not crossed.
 Her Herald training had taught her to recognize the sensation, though not to name it as these scholars did.

 They tested their work on a fouled stave pulled from the wall—old wood blackened with the enemy's grit.
 The wash turned the contamination to mud that lifted under cloth without scratching the surface beneath.
 Samantha drew a tightening curve with fresh chalk, feeling it bite the wood like it had been waiting for exactly this shape to make sense again.